GAPS-Collab/Tasks/docs/MEC/notes/UMB/installation.md

 down the diagonals of the UMB frame.

 The Umbrella is composed of 6 RATs numbered 1-6 and 7 TOF panels numbered 7 - 13, see image below.
-The image also show which paddles in which panels get connect to which RAT.
+The image also shows which paddles in which panels get connect to which RAT.
 For example, paddle 79 in panel 09 get connected to RAT 05.